-The Company's equity investments include investments in funds, which are not consolidated, but in which the Company exerts significant influence.
+The Company's equity method investments include investments in funds, which are not consolidated, but in which the Company exerts significant influence, but not control.
 The Company has not elected the fair value option and accounts for such investments under the equity method.
-The Company recognizes its share of the underlying earnings of such entities within net (losses) gains on investments in the consolidated statements of operations.
+Under the equity method of accounting, the Company recognizes its share of the underlying earnings (losses) from equity method investments within net (losses) gains on investments in the consolidated statements of operations.
 The carrying amounts of equity method investments are recorded in investments in the consolidated balance sheets.
 Refer to Note 15 for details of the related party nature of such investments.